 His work has been included in several international Biennials, including: Open Spaces: A Kansa City Arts Experience (2018), the Beijing Media Art Biennale (2016), Frankfurt B3 Biennial of the Moving image (2017-2015), the First Shenzhen Animation Biennial in China (2013), the 54th Venice Biennial (2011), and the SITE Santa Fe Biennial in New Mexico (2010).

 In 2009, Solmi was awarded the John Simon Guggenheim Memorial Fellowship in the category of Video & Audio.
-Solmi has been featured in solo museum exhibitions, including: Rochester Contemporary Art Center (2018), Museo de Arte Contemporaneo del Zulia Maracaibo, Venezuela (2017), the Haifa Museum of Art, Israel (2016), the Centro Cultural Matucana 100, Santiago, Chile (2015), and The Italian Cultural Institute of Madrid, Spain (2013).
+Solmi has been featured in solo museum exhibitions including: Kunstkraftwerk Leipzig, Germany (forthcoming), Tarble Art Center, Charleston Illinois (forthcoming), Rochester Contemporary Art Center, Rochester (2018), Museo de Arte Contemporaneo del Zulia Maracaibo, Venezuela (2017), the Haifa Museum of Art, Israel (2016), the Centro Cultural Matucana 100, Santiago, Chile (2015), The Italian Cultural institute of Madrid, Spain.